NeutronAnticheatSolutions/LuaDeobfuscator/README.md

 # LuaDeobfuscator
-Attempts to deobfuscate obfuscated lua code.
+Attempts to deobfuscate obfuscated lua code (made for getting require()s in obfuscated code)